Skip to main content

 We believe in local initiatives and efforts to promote professional integration in technical fields.
 Not everyone has the same opportunities when it comes to education and employment.
 More than 260 million children and young adults around the world don’t have access to school or are unable to finish their studies3.
 In France, nearly one million young people between the ages of 16 and 25 have no education, no employment or training4.
 Only 35% of working-age people with disabilities are employed5.
 In developing economies, 59 million school-aged children are prevented from receiving an education6

 The Air Liquide Foundation acts within local communities.
-We help meet the specific needs of communities in a variety of fields (education, training, healthcare, disability and social issues).
+We help meet the specific needs of communities in a variety of fields (education & training, disability, social issues and healthcare).
 Our network of employees helps to identify these needs and to monitor the projects sponsored by local organizations.

 In addition, the Foundation has begun promoting professional integration in technical fields.